lukeoson/lukeoson.github.io/README.md

 ***

-🧑🏼‍💻 Network Automation for Work. 🧬 Evolutionary Psychology for Life. 🧗‍♂️ Climbing & Mountains for Ever. 👣 Be Good & be Gone.

 * Passionate about all things Network Automation.
 * Determined to deliver robust and scalable Infrastructure as Code.
 * Adept at working with cross-functional teams to deliver complex projects.